Stay dry camping.

-Good poles can be made from 3/4" EMT conduit.
-Ten foot lengths are available from building stores for about $7.
-Ten foot long poles are too long for my van so I cut them in half and made up some joining hardware.
+Good poles can be made from 3/4" EMT Conduit.
+Five foot long poles fit in my van but require some joining hardware.
 The joining hardware consists of two 5/8" bolts welded together at the head.
 An additional 5/8" bolt and 3/8" bolt welded together at the head is used for the top of the pole.
 The 3/8" bolt is small enough to fit though the tarp grommets.
 A little duct tape can be used to make the 5/8" bolt a snug fit inside the 3/4" EMT pole.

 Step 4: Tips

 Bigger is not always better.
 Constraints from trees and other objects may require a smaller tarp.
 Bring a couple tarps to give you some choices in these situations.